 Alum Perspective: How TCS Prepared me for Academic Success in High School

-Kaya Williams graduated from The Children’s School in 2023, and now attends Dekalb School of the Arts where she’s a part of the Class of 2027.
+Kaya Williams graduated from The Children’s School, a private preschool, elementary and middle school in Atlanta, in 2023, and now attends Dekalb School of the Arts where she’s a part of the Class of 2027.
 We asked Kaya about her transition to high school, and how it felt going from a progressive, child-centered school like TCS to a more traditional, public school school like Dekalb School of the Arts.

-Here’s what she had to say about the transition and how project-based learning at TCS has helped her with her schoolwork in high school:
+Here’s what she had to say about the transition from middle school to high school and how project-based learning at TCS has helped her with her schoolwork:

 Q: What classes did you take last year?